 Approach digital strategies in B2B correctly

-Sebastian Gieschen's tip right at the beginning: When it comes to digitizing corporate processes, it always makes sense to start with a quick check, i.e. how the IT network is already set up in the company.
-This results in the first points of contact for a sustainable digital strategy in B2B and a new digital infrastructure.
-Sebastian Gieschen experiences time and again in his work that many are not aware that IT does not always mean EDP.
+Sebastian Gieschen's tip right at the beginning: when it comes to the digitization of business processes, it always makes sense to start with a quick check, i.e. how the IT network in the company is already structured.
+This results in the first starting points for a sustainable digital strategy in B2B and a new digital infrastructure.
+In his work, Sebastian Gieschen experiences again and again that many are not aware that IT does not mean EDP.
 A sustainable system is well thought out, which is why it is valuable to find a good partner for implementation.

 Best Practice: A traditional company digitized

 Leysieffer Like many companies this year, it was encouraged to break new ground in order to master the Corona crisis.
 Therefore, the long-established company finally decided its infrastructure together P3 to digitize.
 The aim was to increase sales despite the lockdown and to simplify internal processes.
 To ensure that it was for P3 important to choose systems that interact with each other.
 This means filtering out interfaces between the different departments and merging data.
 Sebastian Gieschen and his team implemented a mix of different services that can communicate with each other in order to ultimately build a uniform infrastructure.
 With the new infrastructure, reports can now be created very easily and feedback from the warehouse is automatically forwarded to the relevant departments on the basis of an ERP system.
 The business processes have also been optimized as the company now works with a uniform database, which means that sales can quickly access all relevant information.

 How the digitization of a B2B company affects sales